Henri Alfred Jacquemart

 Jacquemart studied under painter Paul Delaroche and sculptor Jean Baptiste Jules Klagmann.
 He entered the École des Beaux-Arts in 1845.

-Jacquemart exhibited at the Paris Salon from 1847–1879, receiving medals in 1857, 1863 and 1865.
+Jacquemart exhibited at the Paris Salon from 1847 to 1879, receiving medals in 1857, 1863 and 1865.
 He traveled in Egypt and Turkey, and was commissioned by the city of Alexandria, Egypt, to create a colossal statue of Muhammad Ali of Egypt.

 He sculpted in large, medium and small scale.
 Many of his works were cast in bronze by the Val d' Osne foundry and some by the silversmith Christofle.
 Ultimately, however, he earned his reputation for his many larger animal works.
 In 1870 Jacquemart became a Chevalier of the Légion d'honneur.

 Jacquemart died suddenly at his apartment in the Rue de Babylone, Paris on the night of 4 January 1896.
 His funeral was delayed until 13 January for the arrival of his son, Maurice, who lived in Tunis and was held at the Eglise Saint Thomas d'Aquin, Paris.